Planning for Corporate Event Photography

 Expo Event Safety Info graphic ICC ↗ – Corporate Photography Sydney

-Photos in the New Era of Live Events
+Photos in the New Era of in Person Events

 The must get photos are of all the safety measures in place such as; Social distancing in the foyers and reception areas.
 Photos of the signage with safety protocols.
 Guest and contractors registration for tracing process.
 The availability of hand sanitiser and masks if any.
 Extra wide aisle at trade shows.
 Conferences with double seat spacing.
 Corporate guests keeping distant from stall holders.
 Photos of security, information staff and extra marshals.
 Contactless payment systems and temperature screening.
 These are a few of the shots that the photographer should get.